 Mexican authorities have arrested a man who was holding a pair of hostages thought to be connected to a highway massacre that left nine members of the same American family dead.

-The Ministerial Agency for Criminal Investigations said the suspect was arrested in possession of several rifles, including large-caliber guns and a stockpile of ammunition.
+The Ministerial Agency for Criminal Investigations said the in possession of several rifles, including large-caliber guns and a stockpile of ammunition.

 Mexican police say they found him in the hills of Agua Prieta in the state of Sonora.

 Police also managed to seize two vehicles in the raid on Tuesday: A white Dodge pickup truck that had been reported stolen in Phoenix and a GMC Yukon.

 Three women, four small children and twin infants were killed in their vehicles Monday while traveling to the state of Chihuahua.
 All had dual U.S.-Mexican citizenship.

 Kendra Lee Miller said her brother was fixing one of the family vehicles after it broke down along the road when he saw a fire on the horizon.

 “Then [he] saw the explosion, went to check it out, saw it was my mother’s vehicle, full of bullet holes, completely ablaze,” Miller told CNN.